 How Much are Boots Points Worth?

 First off, as with all loyalty schemes, I expect you’re wondering how much Boots Points are worth?
 I know I was.
-Well this is where I was pleasantly surprised.
-The Boots Points system works in a similar way to Nectar points and Morrisons More points.
-Basically, you collect points for every pound you spend which then have a value.
+Well, this is where I was pleasantly surprised.

 Amazingly though, the Boots Advantage Scheme is probably the most generous I’ve come across.